DomJob/DomFS/README.md

 2. Rename `config.ini.example` to `config.ini` and put in your api key and hash.
 You can get them from [my.telegram.org](https://my.telegram.org).
 You can leave `chat` and `supergroup` as `0` if you don't know the exact IDs.

-3. Run `./domfs mount` (it has to be in the same folder) and follow prompt instructions to login and setup the chat.
+3. Run `./domfs mount` (you have to call the binary from its main folder) and follow prompt instructions to login and setup the chat.
 Then as long as the process is running, you can navigate files mounted to the specified mount point!

 ## Warning